All Episodes

 For example, our European allies that are dependent on Putin.

-Well, he just shut down freedom of speech in and quote if he deems something Fake news, I guess you're going to jail in in Russia, the hostile regime, the hostile actor that he is.
+What if Putin, well, he just shut down freedom of speech and, quote, if he deems something fake news, I guess you're going to jail in Russia.

-And you're gonna see Americans that maybe had dead end jobs and not paying well.
+And you're going to see Americans that maybe had dead-end jobs and not paying well.

-You're gonna see that futures will begin to open up for them and their families that maybe they hadn't even dreamed of in a long time.
+You're going to see that futures will begin to open up for them and their families that maybe they hadn't even dreamed of in a long time.

 That's the answer.